David Hunter trial: Murder-accused pensioner says wife begged to die

 The trial has previously heard Mrs Hunter had a rare blood cancer but might not have had terminal leukaemia.

-Giving evidence, her husband said she asked repeatedly for help to end her suffering but that he "just couldn't do it".
+Giving evidence - at times in tears - her husband said she asked repeatedly for help to end her suffering but that he "just couldn't do it".

-However, he said after she then told him she was "sick of being alive", he reluctantly changed his mind.
+However, he said after she then told him she was "sick of being alive", he reluctantly acted.

+"In the last four or five weeks, she asked me to help and I said 'no' every day," he told the court.

+"She asked me all the time and I always said 'no' - I didn't want to do it.

 The couple moved from Ashington to Paphos 20 years ago.